missioncommand/mil-sym-js/Browser Compatibility.md

 Revision History
 03/24/2014      Initial Document
 03/25/2014      Android & Linux Compatibility updated
+03/10/2015      removed deprecated link, reworded opening paragraph.

 Only IE & Firefox on Windows are tested on a regular basis.
 Positive results for browsers are based on rendering of a test page with symbols that would usually cause problems for browsers with sub-par custom font support.
-Browserstack.com or Browsershots.org was used for testing other platforms with the following url "http://mil-sym-js-test.spinelli.cloudbees.net/singlePointTester.html".
-This page will immediately load and render 3 symbols.
-Typically one of the symbols will render incorrectly if the custom font support of the browser isn't where it needs to be.
+Browserstack.com or Browsershots.org was used for testing other platforms.
+The test page use would immediately load and render 3 symbols.
+Typically, one of the symbols will render incorrectly if the custom font support of the browser isn't where it needs to be.

 | Windows 7 | Status | Testing Method |
 | :------------ | :------------: | :------------: |